Special education encompasses many different specialized services provided for students with disabilities.

 Specifically, disabilities can include dyslexia, speech impairment, chronic health problems, and autism.
 About 10% of California students receive some form of special education, which makes learning possible.

-Read on to better understand special education law in California, and speak to a California special education lawyer.
+Read on to better understand special education law in California, and speak to a CA special education lawyer.

 The Sources of California’s Special Education Laws